rohan-007/Attendance-Tracker/README.md

-"# Attendance-Tracker"
+"Attendance-Tracker"
---> Used for college students to track their attendance status in Excel sheet.
+--> College students can track their attendance status using Excel sheet.
---> Mainly predicts the number of more classes to attend to over come attendance shortage.
+--> Predicts the number of classes required to overcome attendance shortage.